aalbaali/aalbaali.github.io/posts/2023/05/28-reference-frames-and-transforms.md

 # Motivation
 Say you want to design a localization system for a ground robot equipped with wheel encoders, an IMU, and a Lidar.
-The goal of the navigation system is to estimate the robot's [pose](https://en.wikipedia.org/wiki/Pose_(computer_vision)#:~:text=In%20computer%20vision%2C%20the%20pose,and%20orientation%20in%20the%20environment.) (i.e., position and orientation) resolved in the *world* frame (i.e., as seen by an observer in the world looking at the robot).
+The goal of the navigation system is to estimate the robot's [pose](https://en.wikipedia.org/wiki/Pose_(computer_vision)#:~:text=In%20computer%20vision%2C%20the%20pose,and%20orientation%20in%20the%20environment.) (i.e., displacement and orientation) resolved in the *world* frame (i.e., as seen by an observer in the world looking at the robot).
 To do that, the navigation system would need to resolve the sensor measurements (e.g., lidar measurements) in the *robot* frame.
 In other words, the system should *transform* the measurements from the sensor frame to the robot frame.
 This requires using transformations, which can be parametrized as transformation matrices, which in turn are a relation between two coordinate systems.

 \figenv{A robot equipped with multiple sensors.}{/assets/frames-and-transforms/robot_frames.svg}{width:30%;}

-This blog serves as a very lightweight intro to the notion of reference frames and transformations that link frames and positions together.
+This blog serves as a very lightweight intro to the notion of reference frames and transformations that link frames and displacements together.

 # Reference frames
 I've been talking about reference frames and transforms without giving them a proper introduction.